M.S. Concentrations

-M.S.
-ECE students have the option to follow one of the following concentrations for focused study in a specific area of electrical and computer engineering.
-M.S. students are not required to complete a concentration in order to graduate.
-Generally, M.S. students can select from the full range of ECE graduate course offerings to meet their course requirements and to advance toward their individual career objectives.
+MS in ECE students can choose one of the following concentrations for focused study in a specific area of electrical and computer engineering.
+MS students are not required to complete a concentration in order to graduate.
+Generally, MS students can select from the full range of ECE graduate course offerings to meet their course requirements and advance toward their individual career objectives.

 - AI/ML Systems